microsoft/kiota/specs/cli/plugin-add.md

 ## Description

 `kiota plugin add` allows a developer to add a new plugin to the `workspace.json` file.
 If no `workspace.json` file is found, a new `workspace.json` file would be created in the `.kiota` directory under the current working directory.
 The command will add a new entry to the `plugins` section of the `workspace.json` file.
-Once this is done, a local copy of the OpenAPI description is generated and kept in the `.kiota/plugins` folder.
+Once this is done, a local copy of the OpenAPI document is generated and kept in the `.kiota/documents/{plugin-name}` folder.
 If a plugin or client with the same name already exists, the command will fail and display an actionable error message.

 When executing, a new plugin entry will be added and will use the `--plugin-name` parameter as the key for the map.
-When loading the OpenAPI description, it will store the location of the description in the `descriptionLocation` property.
+When loading the OpenAPI document, it will store the location of the description in the `descriptionLocation` property.
 If `--include-path` or `--exclude-path` are provided, they will be stored in the `includePatterns` and `excludePatterns` properties respectively.

-Every time a plugin is added, a copy of the OpenAPI description file will be stored in the `./.kiota/plugins` folder.
+Every time a plugin is added, a copy of the OpenAPI document file will be stored in the `./.kiota/documents/{plugin-name}` folder.
 The OpenAPI will be named using the plugin name `{plugin-name}.json|yaml`.
 This will allow the CLI to detect changes in the description and avoid downloading the description again if it hasn't changed.

 An [API Manifest][def] file named `apimanifest.json` will be generated (if non existing) or updated (if already existing) in the root folder `./kiota` next to `workspace.json`.
 API Manifest represents a snapshot of API dependencies and permissions required to access those APIs.
 This file will represent a concatenated surface of all APIs used across plugins and clients.
 Both files, `apimanifest.json` and `workspace.json` will be used to generate the code files.
-A new hash composed of the Kiota version, the OpenAPI description location and the properties of the manifest will be generated and would trigger an update to the [API Manifest][def].
+A new hash composed of the Kiota version, the OpenAPI document location and the properties of the manifest will be generated and would trigger an update to the [API Manifest][def].

 Developers can generate `openai` and `apimanifest` type of plugins.
-By generating `openai` or `apimanifest`, two outputs will be generated: a\) the plugin type you have chosen that will be named `{plugin-name}-{type}.json` and b\) a sliced OpenAPI description with only the endpoints that matches `--include-path` and `--exclude-path`, if provided.
+By generating `openai` or `apimanifest`, two outputs will be generated: a\) the plugin type you have chosen that will be named `{plugin-name}-{type}.json` and b\) a sliced OpenAPI document with only the endpoints that matches `--include-path` and `--exclude-path`, if provided.
 > [!NOTE]
 > In one's solution, there might be two different [API Manifests][def].
-The `apimanifest.json` in the root folder represents a single artifact surface of all APIs and it will always be generated.
+The `apimanifest.json` in the `./kiota` folder represents a single artifact surface of all APIs and it will always be generated.
 The second one, specific to each plugin, will be named `{plugin-name}-apimanifest.json` and saved in the chosen output directory when `apimanifest` value is used as the plugin type.

-Once the `workspace.json` file is generated and the OpenAPI description file is saved locally, the generation will be executed and the plugin and the sliced OpenAPI description will become available.
+Once the `workspace.json` file is generated and the OpenAPI document file is saved locally, the generation will be executed and the plugin and the sliced OpenAPI document will become available.

 For `openai` plugins, the mapping should follow [Hidi logic to generate OpenAI Plugin](https://github.com/microsoft/OpenAPI.NET/blob/vnext/src/Microsoft.OpenApi.Hidi/OpenApiService.cs#L748).
 Requiring fields default as the following: